SilviaAmAm/plumed2/src/bxd/README.md

 ```
 What needs to be understood:
  1. The bxdForces vector in this function is the equivalent of the bias vector 'outputForces'.
 Why does this vector has only a scalar value for the force on each collective variable rather than a vector?

+ The force seems to be the modulus of the force vector (from the restraint module).
+It is the force on the collective variable.

  2. How are these new bxdForces passed to the MD code?

 In the bias class, they create an instance of the class 'Value'.
 This class enables you to keep together all the things related to a particular value, in this case the bias.
 The bias class sets the value of the energy as the 'value' and the force is the negative of the derivative of the 'value'.
 Every bias class has this.
 In 'ActionWithArguments' there is a public: